kfish/makemore-cpp-2023/README.md

 A C++ implementation of [karpathy/makemore](https://github.com/karpathy/makemore).

 Over a series of videos, episodes 2-5 of *Neural Nets: Zero to Hero*, Andrej Karpathy details how to build a simple generative model.
 This repository follows the thread of these videos, with the aim of developing a corresponding platform in C++.
 This platform includes reusable code for:
   * building larger models that can be trained via backpropagation
   * visualization of matrices and plots of training data
   * training and sampling from models

 These steps are essential for doing research on neural nets, so that the full cycle of trying out ideas and evaluating them can be done with a few lines of code.

 # Episode 1

 *Building micrograd* spelled out backpropagation and training of neural nets.
 I implemented a C++ version of that in [kfish/micrograd-cpp-2023](https://github.com/kfish/micrograd-cpp-2023).

-This repository (makemore-cpp-2023) continues on from there, expanding the automatically differentiable `Value<T>` object to operate over vectors and matrices.
+This repository (makemore-cpp-2023) continues on from there, expanding the automatically differentiable `Value<T>` object to use vector and matrix operations.
+This extension is crucial for applying automatic differentiation in a broader context.

 # Episode 2